archezinternational/hugo/content/shop/aquariumpack.md

 Hi archifriend!
 Below we leave you this product specification:

-You will receive in content: **More than 140 marine animals AutoCAD blocks** that you can edit and use in your projects
+You will receive: **More than 140 marine animals AutoCAD blocks** that you can edit and use in your projects

 · **You will receive more than 140 varied blocks** between jellyfish, fish, crabs, octopus, stingray and lobsters